 Inflation, and other non-Zero Sum variables, render multi-year resistance levels unreliable.
 And when creating huge blocks of limit sell orders in and around and up to these levels with huge blocks of stop losses then just above, reliability is a necessity.
 Likewise then, support levels need to be adjusted up when buying.
 Longer lookback levels need to be adjusted the most, recent not as much.
 This causes much less potential for position establishment issues however.
 Because I never actually move support levels up, it tends to mean that I will just not end up with as many units as preferred, rather than having an entire position stopped out immediately which would happen often if selling.

-Keep in mind, positions with the possibility of lasting up to 4 to 5 years are being referred to here, not swing trades.
+Keep in mind, positions with the possibility of lasting up to 3 – 5 years are being referred to here, not swing trades.
 The intended hold times of positions does not matter however.
 It is about the reliability of support and resistance levels that have not been inflation adjusted that are the limiting issue.
-Even if I was swing trading looking to hold for only one month, a resistance level being used to establish a short position – may be a 20 year high, for example.
+Even if 0.25 to 3 month Swing Trading was being pondered, the resistance level being used to establish a short position – may be a 20 year high, for example.

 JPY finally reverted sharply for us late 2012 and into 2013.
 Could it now finally be time for GBP to attempt a revert back Home after this multi-year grueling period of consolidation down at the Weekly bottom?
 A push down to -35% prior to GBP reverting remains a risk, albeit low.
 Although there is sizable resistance around June 2009.
 Enable all on the Weekly for proper perspective and view Larger Chart

 2013-12-23T01:20:10 Update Yes.
 GBP looks good, thus far.